hcminh/fontisto_flutter/README.md

     return IconButton(
       // Use the Icon Widget + Fontisto Icons class for the IconData
       icon: Icon(Istos.laptop),
+      // Use the Icon Widget + Linear Icons class for the IconData
+      //icon: Icon(Linear.laptop),
       onPressed: () { print("Pressed"); }
      );
   }